Proposed changes to MAS Act to facilitate transfers of official foreign reserves

 The Gambling Duties Bill was also introduced in Parliament on Monday, to improve the consistency of tax administration and enforcement across gambling-related taxes and align penalties with similar offences under other tax Acts.

-The Bill also provides for amendments to the Casino Control Act to effect the earlier-announced revised casino tax rates effective March 1, 2022.
+The Bill also provides for amendments to the Casino Control Act to effect the earlier-announced revised casino tax rates effective March 1 next year.

 Under the new structure, premium gaming will be taxed at 8 per cent for the first $2.4 billion of gross gaming revenue, and 12 per cent for gaming revenue in excess of $2.4 billion.
 Mass gaming will be taxed at 18 per cent for the first $3.1 billion of gross gaming revenue, and 22 per cent for any excess revenue.

-Currently, the Integrated Resorts pay 5 per cent tax on premium gaming and 15 per cent on mass gaming.
+Currently, Singapore's integrated resorts pay a 5 per cent tax on premium gaming and a 15 per cent tax on mass gaming.